jaysylvester/citizen/README.md

 This is a way to check for the existence of a given key or scope in the cache without resetting the cache timer on that item.
 Returns `false` if a match isn't found.

-    // Check the default scope (app) for the specified key var keyExists = app.exists({ key: 'welcome message' })          // keyExists is true var keyExists = app.exists({ file: '/path/to/articles.txt' })   // keyExists is true
+    // Check for the existence of the specified key var keyExists = app.exists({ key: 'welcome message' })          // keyExists is true var keyExists = app.exists({ file: '/path/to/articles.txt' })   // keyExists is true
     var keyExists = app.exists({ file: 'articles' })                // keyExists is true